 - Partnership and limited liability company operating agreements

-Our attorneys also use their extensive environmental and real estate due diligence experience to structure, outline, and monitor all due diligence necessary to assure compliance with environmental laws and local permitting requirements for our clients who are purchasing or developing real estate.
+Our real estate lawyers also use their extensive environmental and real estate due diligence experience to structure, outline, and monitor all due diligence necessary to assure compliance with environmental laws and local permitting requirements for our clients who are purchasing or developing real estate.

 Our leasing activity covers the spectrum from ground leases to leases of commercial office facilities.
-We have extensive experience with respect to leases of medical office facilities, including master leases and “hotel” style leases for short term, periodic use of medical office facilities by multiple physicians.
+As a local real estate law firm, our attorneys have extensive experience with respect to leases of medical office facilities, including master leases and “hotel” style leases for short term, periodic use of medical office facilities by multiple physicians.
 In this regard, we have aided major medical systems and individual physicians in meeting their office needs.

 Purchase and Sale Agreements

-We have drafted and negotiated agreements of purchase and sale for multiple types of properties, from high and mid-rise office buildings, to multifamily apartment developments, to bulk condominium units, to vacant land.
-In drafting and negotiating the agreements for sellers, we pay particular attention to due diligence matters, including possible environmental problems, title issues, zoning and use issues, leasing activity, and outstanding litigation or claims, among other conditions.
-We confer with local officials to determine whether there are violations of building or safety codes, and to insure that the property conforms to zoning requirements.
+Our real estate attorneys have drafted and negotiated agreements of purchase and sale for multiple types of properties, from high and mid-rise office buildings, to multi-family apartment developments, to bulk condominium units, to vacant land.
+In drafting and negotiating the agreements for sellers, our real estate law firm pays particular attention to due diligence matters, including possible environmental problems, title issues, zoning and use issues, leasing activity, and outstanding litigation or claims, among other conditions.
+Our real estate lawyers confer with local officials to determine whether there are violations of building or safety codes, and to ensure that the property conforms to zoning requirements.
 Oft times a purchaser will require that development approvals be obtained before the purchase is consummated, and we can assist in that regard as well.